 You must provide the proof that you originally had the General, Advanced, or Extra license and provide a copy of the proof for the team to turn in with the Form 605.
 The license will be a “new” issue, so you will receive a sequential call sign, not your original call sign.
 Since the Advanced Class is no longer issued, a General Class license will be issued for the expired Advanced.
 The Novice Class is no longer available unless it expired within the last two years.
 If your license is within the two-year grace period, you can simply renew your license through the FCC.
 And, of course, the original call sign will be maintained and the Advanced and Novice Class licenses can be renewed.

 Information – We have a page on this Web site called Links.
 There you can find several resources that can provide information on equipment, rules and regulations, and more.

 Meetings – The Lincoln Amateur Radio Club hosts a monthly meeting at 7:30 PM on the second Wednesday of each month.
-Meetings are generally held at the LI-COR building located at 4647 Superior St in Lincoln, but watch the home page for updates.
+Meetings are at the LARC Clubhouse (4420 NW 41st St., Lincoln), do watch the home page for updates.
 This is an excellent way to meet local Hams, be able to ask questions and get started on the road toward your license.
 The Club is the best resource to become a successful operator, and everyone is welcome to attend the meetings.